mrtztg/k8s-notes/README.md

         persistentVolumeClaim:
           claimName: myclaim
   ```
-- If a PVC mounted to a Pod, and we try to delete the PVC, it'll stay in terminating status until the Pod gets deleted.
+- If a PVC mounted to a Pod, and we try to delete the PVC, it'll stay in terminating status until the Pod is running.
+As soon as Pods get deleted, PVC will be deleted.

 # Additional Commands